-The MFDA Investor Protection Corporation ("IPC") provides Clients with protection, within defined limits, in the event of the insolvency of their mutual fund dealer.
-The IPC is funded by its members, including Sun Life Financial Investment Services (Canada) Inc. Effective January 1, 2023, the New SRO has consolidated the IPC and IIROC's Canadian Investor Protection Fund into a single fund that will be independent of the New SRO and will be known as the Canadian Investor Protection Fund.
+The CIRO Canadian Investor Protection Fund ("CIPF") provides Clients with protection, within defined limits, in the event of the insolvency of a CIRO member.
+The CIPF is funded by its members, including Sun Life Financial Investment Services (Canada) Inc. and Sun Life Canada Securities Inc.